apparentorder/reweb/README.md

 request, down to the millisecond.

-This can mean significant savings for any usage pattern, but of course it's especially awesome for applications that are not used around the clock, like Grafana, or applcations that are used in a very unpredictable and peak-prone way, like [PostgREST](https://postgrest.org/).
+This can mean significant savings for any usage pattern, but of course it's especially awesome for applications that are not used around the clock, like Grafana, or applications that are used in a very unpredictable and peak-prone way, like [PostgREST](https://postgrest.org/).

 This architecture has some key benefits:
 - It's *significantly* cheaper for many workloads